ALIVE

 **CRYSTAL ARTIST OF THE YEAR 2023**

-* ECTOPLASMATIC FILTER *
+* STEPPIN' OUT *

 “I am a self-taught photographer and digital collage artist and am attracted to a wide variety of subjects ranging from natural landscapes, botanicals and wildlife to images that provide either abstract expression or social commentary.
 I am interested in sharing images that evoke a story of some kind.
 Images may be simply documentary, reflect a sense of time and place or resonate on a more abstract level of color, shape or form.
 Others provoke an indefinable question that does not readily yield answers without further study and reflection.” — JOHN DIEPHOUSE

-* THE FLOW OF VISIONS *
+* THE BUTTERFLY'S EYES *

 EMERALD AWARD

-* SOMEWHERE *
+* THREE HORSES *

 SAPPHIRE AWARD

-Mixed media
+Mixed media digital on metal

 CRYSTAL AWARD